openharmony/docs/en/application-dev/inputmethod/switch-inputmehod-guide.md

    export class KeyboardController {
      async switchCurrentInputMethodSubtype() {
-       let subTypes = await inputMethod.getSetting().listCurrentInputMethodSubtype(); // Obtain all subtypes of the current input method. let currentSubType = await inputMethod.getCurrentInputMethodSubtype(); // Obtain the current subtype of the current input method. for(let i=0;i<subTypes.length;i++) {
+       let subTypes = await inputMethod.getSetting().listCurrentInputMethodSubtype(); // Obtain all subtypes of the current input method. let currentSubType = inputMethod.getCurrentInputMethodSubtype(); // Obtain the current subtype of the current input method. for(let i=0;i<subTypes.length;i++) {
          if(subTypes[i].id != currentSubType.id) { // If the current subtype is not the specified one, switch to the specified one.
 You can enter a fixed subtype as required. await inputMethod.switchCurrentInputMethodSubtype(subTypes[i]);